Smambo/alx-backend-storage/0x01-NoSQL/README.md

 [2.
 Insert document](./2-insert)<br>
 Write a script that inserts a document in the collection `school`:<br>
+* The document must have one attribute `name` with value “Holberton school”
+* The database name will be passed as option of `mongo` command <br>
 ```
 root@5292f0d32cbc:/alx-backend-storage/0x01-NoSQL# cat 2-insert | mongo my_db
 MongoDB shell version v4.2.19